-As of the date of this prospectus, there are a total of 1,437,150 shares of convertible preferred stock authorized for issuance, including 205,385 shares of Series A convertible preferred stock, 380,657 shares of Series A-1 convertible preferred stock and 414,638 shares Series B convertible preferred stock issued and outstanding.
+As of the date of this prospectus, there are a total of 1,437,151 shares of convertible preferred stock outstanding, including 205,385 shares of Series A convertible preferred stock, 380,657 shares of Series A-1 convertible preferred stock and 391,303 shares Series B convertible preferred stock.
 Immediately upon the completion of this offering, all outstanding shares of our convertible preferred stock will convert into a total of shares of our common stock.